aleczhanshi/aleczhanshi.github.io/_pages/about.md

 **Research Associate**

 *Department of Computer Science*
-*University of Texas at Austin*
+*University of Texas at Austin (UT Austin)*
 *GDC 5.418*

-I'm currently a research associate at the University of Texas at Austin, where I completed my Ph.D degree in 2020 under the supervision of Professor Calvin Lin.
+I'm currently a research associate at the University of Texas at Austin (UT Austin), where I completed my Ph.D degree in 2020 under the supervision of Professor Calvin Lin.
 I am interested in the interplay between machine learning and computer systems, with a particular focus on ML for systems.
 My research develops principled data-driven methods for system optimization problems, including memory optimizations for general-purpose CPUs and design automation / AI-driven EDA for specialized AI accelerators.
 I serve in the program committees of ML for Systems workshop and serve as a reviewer for IEEE MICRO.
 During my Ph.D., I have interned at Google (Summer 2018 and 2019) and Facebook (Summer 2020).

 ## Publications